melissaehong/AllProjects/README.md

 Algorithms:
 Algorithm challenges I have solved and/or yet to solve from Coding Dojo or CodeFights

+C:
+Continuing education of C

 C#:
 Continuing education of C#

-iOS:
+Java:
-Continuing education of iOS(Swift)
+Continuing education of Java

-MEAN:
+Javascript:
-Various projects using Javascript and Node.js
+Various projects using Javascript, Node.js, Express, MongoDB, React, and Angular

+MySQL:
+Continuing education of MySQL

+PHP:
+Continuing education of PHP

 Python:
 Various projects using Python, Django, Flask, mySQL, SQLite

 Ruby:
 Continuing education of Ruby on Rails

+Swift:
+Continuing education of iOS(Swift)

 Web Fundamentals:
 Various projects using HTML, CSS, jQuery, Javascript, API, Ajax